tommymeek123/JavaCraft/README.txt

 The second is F if output should be displayed to the console or T if output should be logged to a file.
 The file created will be named "log.txt".

-This project is a StarCraft style simulation on remote planet in a distant galaxy where the cheese, bread, and bologna mines are full of bounty.
+This project is a StarCraft style simulation on a remote planet in a distant galaxy where the cheese, bread, and bologna mines are full of bounty.
 The miners are a hungry bunch though, so the foreman, with the help of his messengers, must coordinate the dilivery of food for the miners' lunch.
 This project takes advantage